nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 <box type="tip" seamless>

+**Tip:** We will shoot a warning message when an invalid input occurs!
+Look out for the following!
+**Tip:** You can't give us blank inputs!
+We need you to give us a valid input for mandatory fields!
+Check that phone number again, did you accidentally add a digit?
+**Tip:** We understand that profitable investments requires prospecting a large range of industries.
+Hence, we have no restrictions on `INDUSTRY`!
+We let **you** decide how specific you want to define your startup categories by!
+If `Tech` is too general, you can now use more specific industry categories, such as
+`web 3`, `AI`, `IAAS`!
 **Tip:** We only support traditional funding stages, hence inputs for `FUNDING_STAGE` must be either `S`, `PS`, `A`, `B` or `C`!
 `A`, `B`, `C` represents the respective funding series whilst `P` refers to pre-seed and `S` refers to the seed stage.

 </box>

 Examples: